 FR-2: Consume an input control file that specifies dose outputs for each COPC of interest

-FR-3: Compute the total dose by summing the dose for each COPC in the input control file.
+FR-3: Compute the total dose for an exposure pathway by summing the pathway dose for each COPC specified in the input control file.
 This sum should be computed for every row, layer, column, timestep, and exposure pathway.

 FR-4: Output results to a comma-separated value (CSV) file